Scyibearian/nextjs-dashboard/README.md

 ## Next.js App Router Course

 This is Scyibearian's progress on the Next.js App Router Course, starting from a template for the dashboard application.
+(Course completed.)